ownlytics/mcptix/README.md

 - Add configuration files
 - Set up the necessary configuration files

-### Step 3: Start Epic Tracker
+### Step 3: Start mcptix

 ```bash
 npx mcptix start
 ```

 That's it!
 McpTix will start and open in your browser automatically.
-That's it!
-Epic Tracker will start and open in your browser automatically.
+That's it! mcptix will start and open in your browser automatically.

 ## Using McpTix